Edit: Sep 2019

 - Extract and Load your data ready for analysis – you use Power Query for this.

-- Enhance the data you have loaded (using Power Query) with relationships and calculations (measures) that can be used to show and find business insights – you use Power Pivot for this.
+- Enhance the data you have loaded (using Power Query) with relationships and calculations (measures) that can be used to show and find business insights – you use Power BI data modelling (same as Power Pivot for Excel) for this.

-- Create reports that bring out the insights from the data, and allow users to easily interact with the data – you use Power BI Desktop for this
+- Create reports that bring out the insights from the data, and allow users to easily interact with the data – you use Power BI Visualizations for this.

-- Distribute the reports and Dashboards to those that need it – you use Power BI Service and Power BI Mobile for this.
+- Distribute the reports and Dashboards to those that need it – you use Power BI Service (Power BI.com) and Power BI Mobile for this.

 Power BI Branded Products